surh/wheelP/DATASETS.md

 * **Elongation** Main root elongation measurements for individual plants treated with synthetic communities.
 Measurements where made from pictures in imageJ.
 Columns of the data frame are as follows:
 	* Picture: picture ID.
-	* Treatment: string indicating the combination of phosphate conditions and bacterial tretment.
+	* Treatment: string indicating the combination of phosphate conditions and bacterial treatment.
 	* Elongation: main root elongation measurement in cm.
 	* Experiment: biological replicate batch ID.
 	* Plate: petri dish ID.